Home Articles Give lists Give list: Queensland and NSW floods 2022

 https://www.givit.org.au/storms-and-flooding

-Givit is working in partnership with the Queensland government to manage donations directed to flooded areas.
+Givit is working in partnership with the QLD government to manage donations directed to flooded areas.
 They are collecting donations for the purchase of new household items as well as coordinating public donations of goods-in-kind (including clothing, furniture, tools) across Australia.

 Please note that a PAF or APS Foundation giving fund is only able to make cash donations to Givit.